Coiot/cbr-main/src/albums/s2/episode19.md

 - scene_number: 61
   scene_title: "Tongva Time is running out"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene61.jpg
   narration: "<p>Tongva continues to struggle against the onslaught of the Dene.
 Thanadelthur captures another city, and continues to push the Tongva back into the sea.
 Meanwhile, Rio Grande forces have pushed Palux into the black.
 The only question now is whether or not they will capture it.</p>"
 - scene_number: 62
   scene_title: "Nigerian Core"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene62.jpg
   narration: "<p>Look at Nigeria.
 They just completed another wonder, Sky City, which gives bonuses to Vertical Farms, and a free Vertical Farm in the city it was built in.
-In celebration they declare war on the Tongva, though this won’t amount to much.</p>"
+In celebration they watch Tongva declare war on Palmares, though this won’t amount to much.</p>"
 - scene_number: 63
   scene_title: "Back in the USSR"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode19-scene63.jpg